Udmurt State University: Becoming Udmurt State University

 In 1971, the government decided to transform the USPI into the Udmurt State University.
 B.N.
 Shulga became the first rector of UdSU.
-At that time, a new university building (bld№4)was opened at the University, a new faculty –the Faculty of Economics and Law was established.
+At that time, a new university building (bldNo.4)was opened at the university, a new faculty –the Faculty of Economics and Law was established.
 In the years 1972 and 1973, a computing center, laboratories of ultrasound, electrophysics, solid state physics, electrometry, psychology were created.
 In total, 10 new departments and 20 laboratories were opened at UdSU in the first decade of its university history.
 A university publishing house was opened, 3 dormitories were built.
 In 1986, V.A.
 Zhuravlevwas appointed the UdSU rector.
 Over the 15 years under his leadership, the number of faculties increased significantly: from 9 faculties in 1988 to19in 2001.
 In 1987, a student catering facility was opened.
 It united university canteens in the campus buildings and buffets in the student dormitories.
 In 1988, the University Botanical Garden was arranged on the basis of a farm as an educational and scientific base.
 University campus building No. 5 (Sports Palace) has been functioningsince 1992.
 In 1997 building No. 6 was put into operation.
 In 1996, Udmurt State University entered the global Internet.